tardis-sn/tardis/docs/models/examples/modelconfig.rst

    Since homology is implicitly assumed, the velocity grid immediately translates into a radial mesh

-The density and composition may be specified independently in the following ways
+The density and composition may be specified independently in the following ways:

 Specifying the density
 ======================